bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 [BUSCO Read](https://busco.ezlab.org/) \
 [Lastz chain alignments](https://github.com/lastz/lastz/tree/master)

+### Addition of the new approaches i found and integrated into the assembly project for the coffee genome.

+Once the download is finished, map the assembled scaffolds to the vitis genome for checking out the mapping coverage of the assembled genome.The ragtag is located at: [Ragtag](https://github.com/malonge/RagTag)
+The genome completeness is also evaluated using the compleasm [compleasm](https://github.com/huangnengCSU/compleasm)

 ### Genome Analysis and Project Summary

 The entire project documentation is located at [Project documentation](https://github.com/sablokgaurav/genomeassembly_standards/blob/main/projectsummary.md)